jeredw/advent2023/README.md

 again, we're out of float range, so instead I used sympy.

 *Edit 12/26*: I went back and coded up a simple elimination loop.
-It was really not bad, especially after I found `Matrix stringForReadout`.
+It was really not bad, especially after I found `Matrix stringForReadout`, which prints a matrix in tabular form.
 I don't think anyone would claim this is a great notation for matrix math though.

 ```smalltalk
 (j + 1) to: (m rowCount) do: [:k | |t|